silnrsi/grcompiler/README.md

 naming may be needed.) or placed in the same folder as grcompiler.

 - GrcRegressionTest is used to regression test grcompiler against a set of reference GDL files and fonts.
 The regression tests are typically ran using project files (see below).

 ### GDLPP #include details

-WARNING: File inclusion is relative to the current working directory when grcompiler (or gdlpp) is ran.
+WARNING: On Windows, file inclusion is relative to the current working directory when grcompiler (or gdlpp) is ran **if the path to the including file is specified using backslashes**.
 (It is NOT relative to the folder containing the including file.)
+Linux-style forward slash path separators should be used even on Windows to avoid this, especially on the grcompiler command line where the path to a gdl file is specified.

 It's possible to specify a folder that gdlpp will use to find included files (such as stddef.gdh).
 Set the GDLPP_PREFS environment variable to `-I<folder path>`.
 There must be no space after `I` and no quote marks.
-Use DOS-style short path naming if needed.
+Use DOS-style short path naming if the path contains spaces.
+On Linux, `/usr/share/grcompiler` (PKGDATADIR) will be first in the include paths searched.
+Typically stddef.gdh will be installed there.

 ## BUILDING